 I usually recommend he takes at least two or three days off work and avoids heavy lifting or exercise for one week.

 I will discuss other short term complications at the pre-op meeting.

 WHEN IS IT SAFE?

-The operation is not considered effective until three months have passed and the patient has provided two negative (that is zero) sperm counts approximately four weeks apart.
-If these tests are not negative they may need to be repeated and in some cases the vasectomy may have to be performed again.
+The operation is not considered effective until three months have passed and the patient has provided a negative (that is zero) sperm count approximately twelve weeks after the operation.
+If this test is not negative it may need to be repeated and in some cases the vasectomy may have to be performed again.

 I will give instructions on how to obtain the sperm samples at the time of operation.

 It is important to realise that there is a small long term risk of failure with a vasectomy.
 This is about 1:2000, which compares very favourably with the failure rate of 1:200 for a woman having her tubes tied.